Yankees vs. White Sox Player Props Betting Odds

 Robert Stats

-- Robert brings a two-game streak with at least one hit into this one.
-In his last five games he is batting .250 with a double and a walk.
+- Robert takes a two-game streak with at least one hit into this one.
+During his last five outings he is hitting .250 with a double and a walk.

 Robert Recent Games